VysotskiVadim/VysotskiVadim.blog/_drafts/oom-android-heap-dump-recording.md

 [The official guide](https://developer.android.com/studio/profile/memory-profiler) provides instructions on collecting heap dumps from Android Studio.
 Simply launch the profiler and click "Record".
 The challenge lies in determining when to record.
-The heap dump recording should coincide with the occurrence of a noticeable memory leak; otherwise, the heap dump won't be valuable.
+The heap dump should be taken when you observe a significant memory leak for it to be valuable.
-The optimal moment for recording is when `OutOfMemoryError` happens, a task not feasible for a human to perform.
+The best time to record is when `OutOfMemoryError` occurs, a task not feasible for a human to perform manually.

 Automating the recording of Java heap dumps is possible through the following Android API:
 [UncaughtExceptionHandler](https://developer.android.com/reference/java/lang/Thread.UncaughtExceptionHandler)